 This section will help you discover some new ways to get in touch with workspace residents or make sure that your community is securely linked.

-A community stream is probably one of the most important communication means.
+A Stream is probably one of the most important communication means.
 This is your branded app for corporate needs only.
 It works much better than any chats or messengers because members know that everything published in a stream is related to a workspace.
 This is the most convenient way to know the latest community news, perks, services, events, welcome new members, and give feedback.

 Intercom gets on top of our list because this is a popular app for customers' support used by many coworking spaces.
 You need to have a dedicated channel for members' queries as this is the only way to handle them promptly.
 When a customer asks for support through the live chat, the tool fetches all relevant information including all previous queries.
 This is really important as the manager can see the full history which frees the member from telling it over again.

-In fact, Intercom has many more use cases when applied at a coworking space especially when it is coupled with main coworking software (i.e.: members onboarding, services discovery, running surveys, collecting feedback, etc.) You can read about them in this article: Intercom for Coworking Business: How to Increase Conversions & Customers' Happiness.
+In fact, Intercom has many more use cases when applied at a coworking space especially when it is coupled with main coworking software (i.e.: members onboarding, services discovery, running surveys, collecting feedback, etc.)

 Originally, Slack is a platform for instant messaging, sharing files, images, videos, etc. However, many coworking spaces utilize Slack Channels to maintain engagement, encourage community building, and avoid loneliness.